2016 Update: I’ve since frogged this project as the yarn choice didn’t hold up well. Read more here.

 - 3 skeins Wool And The Gang’s Crazy Sexy Wool in Tweed Grey

 - Size P (11.5mm) Tunisian crochet hook (I used this ChiaoGoo one)

 7 stitches in 4 inches

 Roughly 22 x 15 inches

-Continue in basic Tunisian crochet stitch until piece wraps around pillow.
+- Continue in basic Tunisian crochet stitch until piece wraps around the pillow.

 I referenced this awesome tutorial by Crocheting the Day Away to learn how to cast on and do basic Tunisian crochet stitch.

 *My insert was originally larger (26 x 16 inches I think) and I made it smaller by making a slit, removing some feathers and seaming it closed again.
 My insert still ended up being slightly too large/overstuffed for the pillow, so some of the white insert shows through one of the side seams when someones sitting on it and it’s under stress.

 What I Wish I Knew Before Starting: